hinthealth/facade/README.md

     patientResource.addRoute({
       method:"POST",
       route:"/verify",
-      // This callback is called everytime the route is run.
-It is not the response.
-      // Currently the response for custom routes is just the item, or collection, depending on // the route.
-      callback: function(data, item ) {
+      callback: function(data, item, headers) {
         item.verified = true;
         // If the onItem flag was false, this function would be passed the collection,
         // and not the item.
+        return [200, item, {}, 'OK'];
       },
       // this flag adds the route for every item in the db. eg. '/patients/1/verify'
       onItem: true
     });
   ```
   **notes about the addRoute options hash**
+  `route`: Can be either a string or regex.
+If it's a regex, it can't be set to "onItem".

   `onItem`: If this flag is omitted, or set to false, it will create the route on the collection.
   eg. '/patients/verify';

-  `callback`: This is meant to let you "perform the action" of the route.
+  `callback`: This is **required** and is meant to let you "perform the action" of the route.
 Very similar to whatever your real backend might do for this route.
+It also returns the response of the route.
+The response must be in standard angular form which is
+  `[status, data, headers, status_text]`.
-The callback is passed the request data, and then the appropriate database object.
-Which is the item if it's an item route (eg. patients/3/verify), or the collection if it's a colleciton route (eg. patients/verify)
+  The callback is passed the request data, the appropriate database object (which is the item if it's an item route (eg. patients/3/verify), or the collection if it's a colleciton route (eg. patients/verify)).
+It's also passed the request headers.

   **Creating Expectations!**
   Facade provides convenience around HTTP expectations.
 Specifically, you can do,